Technigo/project-redux-quiz-old/README.md

 # Redux quiz group project - Overview
-Mob programming project.
+Mob programming project with four others in my group.
 Over two collaboration days, our team's task was to build a multiple choice quiz using Redux on a topic of our choosing.

 Learning objectives:
 - How to interact with the store using selectors or by dispatching actions